 Sustainable resource utilization and conservation boosted by (LEP)

-Participation of local communities at all stages of implementation is key if success is to be achieved.
+Participation of local communities at all stages of implementation is critical for success.
 Initial participatory community capacity assessment was conducted.
 This was to identify capacity gaps that need to be strengthened.
-Subsequently a community resource map was developed highlighting status of natural resources in the community.
+Subsequently, a community resource map was developed, highlighting the status of natural resources in the community.
 This was highly participatory and synthesized threats, interventions and plans to address pressing needs.
-These great ideas are therefore being translated into a community action plan.
+These great ideas are, therefore, being translated into a community action plan.

 There are great enthusiasm and zeal in the communities and hope for the successful delivery of identified milestones.
 There is a commitment for collaboration between NatureUganda and the community especially the leadership who pledged support to all endeavours by NatureUganda.
 Many of them were quoted saying “Thank you NatureUganda for the effort you put in to support us, we will always be indebted to you”.
 And others were saying “NatureUganda, you need to come and help us fight the many investors who are finishing up the wetland.
 It is our livelihood, and we need to defend it”.
 Such pleas put on your table are very difficult to ignore.
 Uganda birding habitat conservation

 NU’s target is to empower and equip these communities, get them organized into recognizable groups and let them know that in such groups, they are so much bigger than NatureUganda and they can ably defend and protect their resources.
 A good example is the Mabamba SSG, which now can stop and report any illegal activities to the respective authorities.
 The LEP project is here to make all community members able to do that kind of monitoring and action.
 Through the management plans recently developed by NatureUganda together with the communities under this project, the SSGs will be able to conserve and build their sites for better livelihoods sustainably.
 Uganda birding habitat conservation